Rosneath Peninsula: Historical

-During the Victorian era, from 1850 onwards, the large contiguous villages of Cove and Kilcreggan were developed, with luxurious summer villas developed in attractive coastal settings for the wealthy of the greater Glasgow area, so that businessmen and their families could enjoy the fresh air.
-Piers built at Cove and Kilcreggan had Clyde steamer services taking business and leisure commuters to railway terminals such as at Greenock Princes Pier railway station, or on more leisurely steamer trips down the Firth of Clyde and up river into Glasgow.
+During the Victorian era, from 1850 onwards, the large contiguous villages of Cove and Kilcreggan were developed, with luxurious summer villas in attractive coastal settings for the wealthy of the greater Glasgow area, so that businessmen and their families could enjoy the fresh air.
+Piers built at Cove and Kilcreggan had Clyde steamer services taking business and leisure commuters to railway terminals such as Greenock Princes Pier railway station, or on more leisurely steamer trips down the Firth of Clyde and up river into Glasgow.

 Transport

 Road

-The B833 road which runs from Garelochhead to Coulport.
-The B833 follows the shoreline but two roads cross the peninsula: both un-numbered, one for local traffic from Ardpeaton to Rahane, the other considerably larger and mainly designed for military traffic between Coulport and Faslane.
+The B833 road runs from Garelochhead to Coulport.
+It follows the shoreline, but two roads cross the peninsula: both un-numbered, one for local traffic from Ardpeaton to Rahane, the other considerably larger and mainly designed for military traffic between Coulport and Faslane.

 Ferry

-The Caledonian MacBrayne service from Gourock in Inverclyde to Kilcreggan on the peninsula.
+The Caledonian MacBrayne service operates from Gourock in Inverclyde to Kilcreggan on the peninsula.
 This service is for foot passengers only.